 Efficiency helps cut costs, reduce emissions, and do more with less.
 Using energy efficient technologies and smart design results in more comfortable homes and business, reduced time and energy needed for manufacturing processes, and more.

 History of Efficiency

-Although efforts to reduce energy consumption date back to the 18th Century when forest wood ran short in England, serious efficiency efforts weren’t undertaken until the OPEC (Organization of Oil Exporting Countries) oil embargo of 1973-74, which sparked the Energy Policy and Conservation Act of 1975.
-Under that law, new appliances were required to feature energy consumption information; assistance was provided for conservation planning work, and more.
-One year later, the Energy Conservation and Production Act set the stage for development of national Building Energy Performance Standards, and the creation of the Weatherization Assistance Program, which financed energy-saving improvements for low-income households.
+Serious energy efficiency efforts weren’t undertaken in the United States until the OPEC (Organization of Oil Exporting Countries) oil embargo of 1973, which sparked the Energy Policy and Conservation Act of 1975.
+Under that law, new appliances were required to feature energy consumption information; assistance was provided for energy conservation planning, and more.
+One year later, the Energy Conservation and Production Act set the stage for development of national Building Energy Performance Standards, and the creation of the Weatherization Assistance Program, which finances energy-saving improvements for low-income households.